icy/blog/NAS.md

 ## Issues

+### 15. Accessing database

+As seen in the 13rd section, we use ssh's port-forwarding.
+The password is `qnapqnap`.
+There are two databases `s00` and `s01`, and most of the valuable data is on `s01`.
+There is a lenghthy list of tables, it's better to dump them out and `grep` instead.

+On file system level, the `mariadb` database is using some files under the path `nas://share/CE_CACHEDEV1_DATA/.system/`, and this critical path is the only thing you need to worry if you need to transfer your data.
+On some note it's said `QuMagie` export/import feature  won't work and you have to use the trick: https://www.reddit.com/r/qnap/comments/np4q0p/how_to_transfer_the_full_qumagie_database/

 ### 14. Full index

 It's a nightmare.
 This option will _delete_ all existing thunbnails, links, album information.
 It's starting from a scratch.
 I picked up that  my mistake and now I have to reindex all 200k files.